 This design should be no surprise whatsoever, and it is a wonder why Intel is being so cagey about the plan for the A21 implementation of Aurora.
 It suits no purpose, particularly when everyone knows that it had to rejigger the Aurora contract because whatever it was doing with the canceled “Knights Hill” processor for the original A18 machine was no longer going to suit the market.
 You can blame machine learning for that, we think.
 These massive machines have to be good at both traditional simulation and modeling in the HPC realm as well as for machine learning and various kinds of data analytics.

-This processor design is familiar in HPC systems, and in fact, IBM’s Power-based “Cell” processor, used in the first petascale system, “Roadrunner” installed at Los Alamos National Laboratory between 2006 and 2008 and decommissioned in 2013.
+This processor design is familiar in HPC systems, and in fact, looks a bit like IBM’s Power-based “Cell” processor, used in the first petascale system, “Roadrunner,” installed at Los Alamos National Laboratory between 2006 and 2008 and decommissioned in 2013.
 The original PowerXCell8i processor used in Roadrunner had a single Power4 core and eight “synergistic coprocessors” that were parallel computing units suitable for doing either math or graphics processing, While Roadrunner hung six of these processors off a pair of AMD Opteron processors across four blades, the Cell chips were designed so they could be a primary, standalone compute element, and were often used as such in other devices.
 IBM had four generations of Cell chips, culminating with a variant with two fat processor cores and 32 of the coprocessors on a die, which never saw the light of day and which, frankly, opened the door for Nvidia to walk through with its GPU offload model on hybrid CPU-GPU systems.